Fertility and Reproductive Endocrinology

 NWG doctors providing Fertility services:

 Dr Muhammad Akhtar is a consultant gynaecologist with subspecialist accreditation in reproductive medicine and surgery.
 He completed his subspecialist training in reproductive medicine and surgery in Manchester.
 He obtained his research MD from the University of Warwick.
 He has been a Consultant Gynaecologist and Reproductive Medicine Specialist at St. Mary’s Hospital Manchester since 2015.
-He has

 Dr Kingshuk Majumder is a consultant gynaecologist and specialist in reproductive medicine and surgery.
 He completed a fellowship in advanced minimal access surgery at the King Edward Memorial Hospital in Perth, Australia.
 He has been a consultant Gynaecologist at St. Mary’s Hospital Manchester since 2011.